-Pan-fried or deep-fried oysters are a delicious treat.
-Their flavor is strong, rich and salty.
+Pan-fried or deep-fried oysters are a delicious treat with a rich, briny taste.
 Oysters pair well with citrus, black pepper, cream, corn, artichokes and other savory flavors.
 They are especially popular in French, Southern and Asian cuisines.
-Fried oysters may be enjoyed with a number of sauces and condiments, or they may be served with salad, soup, bread or even other fried foods, such as French fries.
-Champagne or white wine are excellent foils for the dark, lush taste of fried oysters, as are some crisp beers.
+Fried oysters are especially delicious with dipping sauces and condiments, or they may be served with salad, soup, bread or even other fried foods, such as French fries.
+Champagne or white wine are excellent foils for the lush taste of classic fried oysters, as are some crisp beers.

 An excellent accompaniment to fried oysters is a creamy soup or cool gazpacho.
-Cream of artichoke soup, cream of celery soup, cream of chanterelle soup and cream of chicken soup are all strong options, as are tomato, corn or shallot bisque.
-These may be served hot or cold.
+Cream of artichoke soup, cream of celery soup, cream of chanterelle soup and cream of chicken soup are all strong options, as are tomato, corn or shallot bisques, which may be served hot or cold.
 Tomato or red pepper gazpacho can be a light, refreshing side, mitigating the heaviness of the fried oysters while enhancing their fullness and savor.
-Another classic side for fried oysters is a salad.
-These may be composed of everything from wilted, vinegary greens to fresh radishes and cucumbers.
-Sometimes citrus fruits, like grapefruit, are used.
-Slaws made from cabbage, carrots and other fresh vegetables are often paired with fried oysters in Southern and Asian cuisines.
-Salads that accompany fried oysters are usually dressed with buttermilk or vinaigrette-based dressings.

-Many other side dishes pair well with oysters.
+There are so many options to consider when you want to know what to serve with fried oysters.
 Restaurants often serve fried oysters with French fries, onion rings or sweet potato fries.
 Another popular option is to fold fried oysters into omelets, along with scallions, fresh herbs and bacon.
 Corn in many forms goes well with fried oysters, from creamed corn with pimentos to corn on the cob.